|Question||Department / Office||Phone|

 All pupils in pre-kindergarten, kindergarten, and grades 1 to 12, inclusive, in public or private school who are transported in a school bus or school pupil activity bus shall receive instruction in school bus emergency procedures and passenger safety.
 The county Superintendent of schools, Superintendent of the school district, or owner/operator of a private school, as applicable, shall ensure that the instruction is provided as follows:

-Instruction on the use of passenger restraint systems, when a passenger restraint system is installed, shall include, but not be limited to, all of the following:
+- Instruction the use of passenger restraint systems, when a passenger restraint system is installed, shall include, but not be limited to, all of the following:

 E.C.
 39831.5 (b)

 The following information shall be documented each time the instruction required by paragraph (2) of subdivision (a) is given.